-Data shows that today 42 million Americans smoke and among them almost 70% want to quit.
-There are different smoking cessation methods, but which of them are most effective?
+Data shows that today 42 million Americans smoke and among them almost 70% want to quit smoking.
+There are different smoking cessation methods in the world, but which of them are most effective?

 Newest researches say that most effective methods to quit smoking are behavioral interventions (phone counseling, self-help methods, one-on-one counseling) and medications (bupropion, nicotine replacement, varenicline).
 These methods give good results when used alone or in combination.